carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 ``Differential Revision`` line (as the last line) to the commit message yourself.

 Using the Arcanist tool can simplify the process of committing reviewed code as it will retrieve reviewers, the ``Differential Revision``, etc from the review and place it in the commit message.
-Several methods of using Arcanist to commit code are given below.
-If you do not wish to use Arcanist then simply commit the reviewed patch as you would normally.
+You may also commit an accepted change directly using ``git llvm push``, per the section in the :ref:`getting started guide <commit_from_git>`.

 Note that if you commit the change without using Arcanist and forget to add the ``Differential Revision`` line to your commit message then it is recommended